TL;DR

 3. Tax Efficiency

-• Stock: Every sale triggers a capital gain or loss—short‑term gains get taxed like ordinary income.
+- Stock: Every sale generates a capital gain or loss.
+Short-term gains are taxed as ordinary income.

 4. Management Hassle